-We intend to apply for listing of our common shares on The NASDAQ Global Market under the symbol "DTEA."
+Our common shares have been approved for listing on The NASDAQ Global Market under the symbol "DTEA."

 COMPARISON OF SHAREHOLDER RIGHTS

 We are a federally incorporated Canadian corporation.
 The following discussion summarizes material differences between the rights of holders of our common shares and the rights of holders of the common shares of a typical corporation incorporated under the laws of the state of Delaware, which result from differences in governing documents and the laws of Canada and Delaware.
 This summary is qualified in its entirety by reference to the Delaware General Corporation Law, or the DGCL, the CBCA, and our governing corporate statutes.